1 / 4

 Overview

-A clump-forming perennial reaching 18–24 inches (45–60 cm) tall and 18–24 inches (45–60 cm) wide.
-Stems erect, square, branching from the base.
-Leaves opposite, lance-shaped to ovate, 1.5–3 inches (4–7.5 cm) long, medium green, rugose, with a finely scalloped margin and a slightly aromatic quality when bruised.
-Flower spikes terminal and axillary, 4–8 inches (10–20 cm) long, densely packed with small two-lipped flowers 0.4–0.6 inch (1–1.5 cm) long in violet-blue to blue-purple with persistent violet-purple bracts that remain ornamental after flowers fade, extending the display by 2–3 weeks.
-Blooms heavily in late spring to early summer; shearing after the first flush encourages a strong second flush in late summer.
-Hardy in USDA zones 4–8.
-One of the most reliable and widely planted perennial sages.
+Salvia nemorosa is a clump-forming herbaceous perennial reaching 18-24 inches (45-60 cm) tall with an equal spread.
+Stems are erect, square, and branch from the base of a dense basal rosette.
+Leaves are opposite, lance-shaped to ovate, rugose (wrinkled), 1.5-3 inches (4-7.5 cm) long, with a finely scalloped margin and a mild sage scent when crushed.
+Terminal and axillary flower spikes 4-8 inches (10-20 cm) long carry densely packed two-lipped flowers 0.4-0.6 inch (1-1.5 cm) long in violet-blue to blue-purple above persistent violet-purple bracts; the bracts remain colored on the spike for 2-3 weeks after the individual flowers fade, extending the display.
+Primary bloom runs late May through June; shearing plants by one-half after this first flush produces a second flush in August through September.
+Hardy in USDA zones 4-8 (-30°F / -34°C).
+Growth rate is moderate, and plants reach flowering size in the first or second growing season from a nursery division.

 Native Range

-Salvia nemorosa is native to central and eastern Europe and western Asia — from Germany and Austria eastward through the Balkans, Russia, and into the Caucasus — growing in dry meadows, grasslands, and open rocky slopes.Suggested Uses
+Salvia nemorosa is native to central and eastern Europe and western Asia, ranging from Germany and Austria eastward through the Balkans and European Russia into the Caucasus.
+It grows in dry meadows, grasslands, and on open rocky slopes.Suggested Uses

 Appearance